i2group/analyze/documentation/developer_essentials_example_ui.md

 4. Build the solution.
     Visual Studio puts the DLL files that it generates in the `C:\IBM\i2analyze\SDK\sdk-projects\onyx-ui-subset-example\build` directory.

+5. In the `toolkit\configuration\fragments` directory, create the `xap-supplement` directory.
+6. Copy the contents of the `SDK\sdk-projects\onyx-ui-subset-example\build` directory to the `toolkit\configuration\fragments\xap-supplement` directory.
-5. Return to the command prompt, and run the following command to compile the new XAP file.
+7. Navigate to the `toolkit\scripts` directory and run the following command to compile the new XAP file.
     ``` pre
-    build -pr onyx-da-subset-rest-example -t packXap
+    setup -t packXap -s onyx-server
     ```

-6. In Eclipse, ensure that the `onyx-server` is stopped.
-7. At the command prompt, run the following command to redeploy the server:
+8. At the command prompt, run the following command to stop the server:
     ``` pre
-    build -t deploy -s onyx-server
+    setup -t stop -s onyx-server
     ```

-8. Back in Eclipse, in the **Servers** tab, start the `onyx-server` server.
+9. At the command prompt, run the following command to redeploy the server:
+    ``` pre
+    setup -t deploy -s onyx-server
+    ```

+10. Run the following command to start the i2 Analyze server:
+    ``` pre
+    setup -t start -s onyx-server
+    ```

+11. Use the Services application in Windows ( `services.msc` ) to restart IBM HTTP Server.
-9. To test the platform, open a web browser and navigate to `http://localhost/apollo`.
+12. To test the platform, open a web browser and navigate to `http://localhost/apollo`.
 You can log in to the Intelligence Portal with any of the default users.

 Results
 -------